Kim Jong-un’s Wife Ri Sol-Ju: Unknown Facts About The Most Powerful North Korean Woman

 Sol-Ju was first spotted with Kim during a concert in Pyongyang in July 2012.
 Two days later, she was spotted by Jong-un’s side during a visit to his grandfather Kim II Sung’s mausoleum.
 The leaked images from the state media and their visits to kindergarten to meet children evidently confirmed that she is the wife of Kim Jong-un.

-Ri Sol-Ju’s Love For Fashion:
+Ri Sol-Ju’s Love For Fashion

 Unlike the other North Korean wives, the wife of the supreme leader is said to have a keen interest in the modern fashion attires.
 In July 2012, at an elite gala concert in North Korea, she was stylishly dressed in a trim black suit in the Chanel tradition.